RichardAth/DiophantineSolverMk2/README.md

 Many other technical changes were necessary:

 In an effort to tidy it up I created a C++ equivalent program.
 In this program the functions were restructured radically and many comments added to make it a bit easier to follow.
-Also, I discoverd that there were two completely different types of home-made bigintegers used, whch needed completely different functions to manipulate them.
+Also, I discovered that there were two completely different types of home-made bigintegers used, whch needed completely different functions to manipulate them.
 I replaced both types with GMP/MPIR extended precision functions, whch allowed me to simply remove a significant amount of code, and we can be confident that the extended-precision functions are well-documented and reliable.
 The division in particular was troublesome.
-It turned out that in some cases it is essential to use floor' division and in other cases 'truncation' division must be used.
+It turned out that in some cases it is essential to use
+'floor' division and in other cases 'truncation' division must be used.

-I also grabbed Dario Alpert's web page describing his methods and converted it to word-processor document. (this file is in the Java version repository)
+I also grabbed Dario Alpert's web page describing his methods and converted it to a word-processor document. (this file is in the Java version repository)

 I used Visual Studio, so non-windows users will need to adapt it.